 Wayne was legit that night in North Central Tennessee, so legit that he ended up defeating Anthony and leaving him feeling very close in comparison to the weather that was outside.

-For the third time in one year Anthony let the belt slip from his hands with questioning whether he would get another shot to wrestle for his once coveted championship.
+For the third time in one year, Anthony let the belt slip from his hands with questioning whether he would get another shot to wrestle for his once-coveted championship.
 Anthony was familiar with his opponent, but that was the very first time that he went up against Wayne, the wrestler who has been referred to as the “Mid-Atlantic Bad Ass.”

 “I worked all year to build the National Title back up and to lose it was a tough pill to swallow,” said Anthony.

 “He showed up in the beginning of 2016 out of nowhere.
-He grew up in Dyersburg too, and wanted to be a part of wrestling, but every time he mentioned wrestling my name was brought up,” said Anthony.
+He grew up in Dyersburg too and wanted to be a part of wrestling, but every time he mentioned wrestling my name was brought up,” said Anthony.

 “He has a rich Uncle in New York that is fitting the bill and White’s goal in life is to get me out of professional wrestling.”

 White’s goal might be to run Anthony out of the Mid-South, but last year while Anthony was the NWA National Champion, White had something else up his sleeve.

-“He was bringing in guy after guy to come beat me and take the title,” said Anthony.
+“He was bringing in guy after guy to come to beat me and take the title,” said Anthony.
 “There were so many guys that Christopher White lined up for me to fight and I defended them off one by one.”

-Some of the guns for hire that White brought in to try and defeat Anthony were Johnny Saxon, Rodney Mack, Wild Bill and Mustang Mike.
+Some of the guns for hire that White brought in to try and defeat Anthony were Johnny Saxon, Rodney Mack, Wild Bill, and Mustang Mike.
 They were unable to get the job done, but the punishment that they delivered to the “Golden Boy” might have been enough damage to allow Wayne to make his move and win the belt.